Health Plans Defended on Doolan Show

 Ken pointed out he had been invited onto the show with the understanding that he would be able to make points pertinent to the debate, but was continually interrupted by Ed who pushed him to make a question.
 He did finally get a minute or two to make a point after which the Trust was able to respond.
 Hugh Bradby replied with the following:

-"Ken has illustrated quite well that he doesn't understand the case for change"
+"Ken has illustrated quite well that he doesn't understand the case for change"and

 After this exchange, John Adler acts as peacemaker and says there are no personal issues, that the Trust has talked to Ken and understand his concerns.
 Some more points are made and responded to by both sides.
 Ken, who was invited onto and called by the show is then cut off.